 - Political Parties

 Students love completing station activities.
 It gives you, as the teacher, a chance to guide and use formative assessments, as well.
 Want to learn more about stations read this previous post?
-You can also check out my 8 government station lessons here!

 There are several projects involved in this course.